Other / mixed grade configuration · Oklahoma City, OK

 How many students attend Bryant Es?

 Bryant Es has 620 students enrolled.
-It is a other school in Oklahoma City, OK.
+It is a public school in Oklahoma City, OK.

 What is the student-teacher ratio at Bryant Es?